wildboar-foundation/wildboar/master/_sources/guide/supervised.rst.txt

 ``RocketClassifier`` and ``RocketRegressor`` uses a random convolutional embdding to represent time series and fit a ridge regression model to the representation.
-For benchmark tasks, this embedding and estimator configuration often give state-of-the-art predictive performance.
+For benchmark tasks, this transformation and estimator configuration often give state-of-the-art predictive performance.

 .. toctree::